CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### Defeating an Attack

  An attack by a hazard creature is defeated if all of its strikes directed against a company are defeated.
 If a defeated attack is a hazard creature, it is placed in the defender's marshalling point pile.
-The defender receives MPs for eliminating it.
+The defender receives MPs for eliminating it. <span id="page19" class="page-number">19</span>

 #### Sequencing Strikes